lucasdegeus/master_thesis_ldg_PoC/readme.md

 - Setting up the operating system and software

 #### Hardware
 In this project a Arduino Uno was used and all instructions will be based on this board.
-Make sure the circuit is the same as shown in the cirtcuit-figure (constrained_device/CIRCUIT.PNG).
+Make sure the circuit is the same as shown in the cirtcuit-figures (constrained_device/Uploads).
 Steps:
 1. Connect power and ground from breadboard to the Arduino (on 5v and GND).
 2. Connect one lead of the tilt switch to 5V and the other to a 10 Kilohm to ground.
 Connect the junction where the lead and resistor meet to analog pin 1.
 The tilt-switch is kept in place by an unconnected wire going over it, this can also be replaced by other solution (glue, ductape etc.).
 3. Connect the anodes of the red/green LED to digital pins 10/11 and connect them to ground through 220 ohm resistors.